 Last month, Siddique, with a lot more pressure on his shoulders and many wanting to take his title from him went to Evo Las Vegas – the bigger brother of Evo Japan.
 Luckily no travelling issues were faced and he went into the tournament fresh and ready to defend his title.
 A few games later, Siddique had cemented his position as the Tekken Maestro world-over.
 He wasn’t a fluke.
 He commanded respect.
 He was here to stay.

 Back in his home city of Lahore, he has gained some popularity and rightly so.
 After all, it’s not easy becoming a Tekken superstar.
 Siddique has been featured in many local sites/blogs as well international gaming sites and even the Washington Post.
-He says people recognise him on the street and in malls now – ‘It’s a real celebrity feeling‘.
+He says people recognize him on the street and in malls now – ‘It’s a real celebrity feeling‘.

 It’s great to hear of Arslan’s story.
 He had many challenges along the way but came out on top.
 Along with Arslan, Pakistan also gets to see the limelight in the gaming ecosystem and hopefully other great players can now use the foundations created to better their game and represent Pakistan in the future.